 I am an award-winning* author and speaker trusted by students and working professionals for my practical advice on writing, networking and interpersonal skills.

 I also maintain THE TEMPLATE, a blog that provides step-by-step instruction for business communication.
-My columns have appeared on Business Insider, The Huffington Post and “The Learning Network,” the educational blog of the New York Times.
+My columns have appeared on CNBC, Business Insider, The Huffington Post and “The Learning Network,” the educational blog of the New York Times.
 Since I began THE TEMPLATE in 2012, it’s been viewed over 1.5 million times.
 As a former TV news reporter and media consultant, I have also provided guidance to NBC’s “Meet the Press,” MSNBC and USA TODAY.

 I lead interactive communications workshops and webinars for corporate and college/workforce development audiences.
 Every session gives people practical skills they can apply right away.
 Event planners can learn more here.